craigbilner/alexa-demo-skill/README.md

-# Alexa Starter Kit
+# Alexa Demo Skill

-A bare bones app to fill in with your ingenious skill
+Code to follow along with tutorial